ivan-guerra/programmador.com/content/posts/cosmo.md

 [![Bochs IA-32 Emulator](/posts/cosmo/bochs.png#center)][6]

-I needed an emulator in which to run my OS.
+I needed an emulator to test my OS.
 The OSDev wiki gives a nice summary table comparing the different emulators available[^6].
 I decided to go with Bochs for this project for a few reasons:

-1. Simple serial logging feature.
+1. Simple serial logging feature
-2. Built in debug features[^7].
+2. Built in debug features[^7]
-3. Comes with a graphical user interface.
+3. Comes with a graphical user interface

 A 12 line configuration script was all I needed to get my OS up and running in
 Bochs: